Virginia Attorney General Mark Herring’s stiffest election challenge may come from his own party

 Herring was also tripped up by scandal.
 In 2019, he acknowledged he had darkened his face to look like rapper at a college party in 1980, an admission made just days after he called on Northam to resign for his own blackface scandal.
 Herring quickly apologized for the incident.

 Over more than seven years, Herring, 59, of Loudoun County, has built a record as one of the most liberal attorneys general in Virginia’s history.
-He previously served in the State Senate and on the Loudoun County Board of Supervisors.
+He previously served in the state Senate and on the Loudoun County Board of Supervisors.

 Herring quickly grabbed headlines upon taking office in 2014, when he announced he would not defend a Virginia constitutional amendment that banned same-sex marriage in federal court.
 The law was later ruled unconstitutional.

 Herring was also a persistent thorn in the side of the Trump administration.
-His office penned a lawsuit by states challenging Trump’s ban on travelers from a number of majority-Muslim countries and won the first preliminary injunction against the policy.
+His office penned a lawsuit by states challenging President Donald Trump’s ban on travelers from a number of majority-Muslim countries and won the first preliminary injunction against the policy.
 He stepped in to fight for the Affordable Care Act in federal court, twice defending it all the way to the Supreme Court after it was targeted by Trump and Republican states.

 Herring also ruled that “dreamers,” who were brought to the country illegally as children, could receive in-state tuition in Virginia and rolled back rulings by his Republican predecessor, Ken Cuccinelli II, that imposed tough new regulations on abortion clinics.

-Herring has pushed for many of the overhauls that have brought a sea change to the state’s criminal justice policies in the past couple years.
+Herring has pushed for many of the overhauls that have brought a sea change to the state’s criminal justice policies in the past couple of years.
 That includes expanding opportunities for expungement of some criminal cases and legalizing the possession of marijuana, which takes effect in July.

 “I’ve broken barrier after barrier taking on issues that people thought Virginia wasn’t ready for or might have been too progressive,” Herring said.
 “The attorney general should be the people’s lawyer.”